ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 :ref:`External Data Lake`); the surface data optionally includes lake optical extinction coeffient and horizontal fetch, currently only used for site simulations.
-Lake physics includes freezing and thawing in the lake body, resolved snow layers, and “soil” and bedrock layers below the lake body.
+Lake physics includes freezing and thawing in the lake body, resolved snow layers, and "soil" and bedrock layers below the lake body.
 Temperatures and ice fractions are simulated for :math:`N_{levlak} =10` layers (for global simulations) or :math:`N_{levlak} =25` (for site simulations) with discretization